 The False Claims Act also protects whistleblowers from retaliation by the defendant.
 This protection is crucial since many whistleblowers are still working for the company being prosecuted at the time the claim is filed.
 The defendant cannot fire, demote, harass, or discriminate against an employee who has come forward as a whistleblower.
 Under the False Claims Act, the whistleblower is entitled to file a civil lawsuit against the defendant for any damages suffered from this retaliation.

-The qui tam lawyers at Colling, Gilbert, Wright & Carter have the skills and experience to help you through the complex process of pursuing a qui tam claim.
+The qui tam lawyers at Colling Gilbert Wright & Carter have the skills and experience to help you through the complex process of pursuing a qui tam claim.
 We will fight to ensure your rights are protected so that you will have the greatest likelihood of maximizing your whistleblower reward.
+Please call (855) 880-4741 or contact our firm online to arrange a free consultation at our office in Orlando, Florida.